"Are you OK with messy?" asked Rebecca.

 I laughed and replied, "No." I was lying face-up on a massage table.
 This was my first-ever Reiki session.

 I decided my thirty-ninth birthday would be a fitting time to try something new.
 I've been curious about Reiki ever since I first heard about it at a Catholic retreat center in rural Wisconsin thirteen years ago.
 I was attending a Lutheran pastors' conference and the word on the street was the Franciscans running the center were liberal.
-So liberal, in fact, they'd give us Holy Communion if we turned up at their Vespers service.
+So liberal, in fact, they'd give us Holy Communion if we turned up at a worship service.
 And apparently so liberal they allowed a practitioner of Reiki to offer her services on site.
 Those Franciscans in Wisconsin embodied the best of religious life: a belief that God cannot be contained in one tradition and that healing comes in many forms.

 "I'm nervous," I said to Micah as we drove from downtown Boulder, Colorado to my Reiki session.
 "I get nervous about the weirdest things," I added.
 "Yes you do," laughed Micah.